-A carbonate mineral, calcium carbonate (CaCO3).
+Aragonite is a carbonate mineral consisting of calcium carbonate (CaCO3).
 It is formed under special conditions, generally in caverns and hot springs.
 Present day mollusc shells are made of aragonite.
-It readily converts to calcite (another mineral form of calcium cxarbonate).
+It readily converts to calcite (another mineral form of calcium carbonates).
 It occurs as orthorhombic system groups of needle-like crystals or massive deposits.
 Its appearance is glassy white.
 Hardness 3.5–4, specific gravity 2.9.